-She’s always late.
-Every single time, Max’s father says.
+She’s always late, Max’s father says.
 He is tapping his thumbs on the steering wheel – a nervous habit of his.
 Max doesn’t say anything, and there is silence while they sit waiting in the car.
-He knows his dad isn’t expecting a response – these words are just something he says every time they are here, repeated so often that it is like he is playing a role, as if he’s an actor practising his lines.
-It is a scene he plays, with Max as his silent partner, a scene he has grown used to because his mother really is late every time they wait in this supermarket car park.
+He knows his dad isn’t expecting a response – these words are just something he says, repeated so often that it is like he is playing a role, as if he’s an actor practicing his lines.

 His father turns the car stereo on and taps the steering wheel in time to the music that comes from the speakers at low volume.
 It is a country song, music Jeanine got him into – along with the passion for line dancing and the dedication to karaoke.
 A woman sings the song; fast and upbeat it tells the story of her deadbeat husband whom she loves none-the-less.
 His father sings a line and Max can’t help laughing, and his father turns his head to look at him and grins, singing in his surprisingly deep voice: I’m afraid to let him go this time, because everybody has something, everybody has someone, and I ain’t letting go of mine.
 For a second Max feels like a small child again, feels what it was like to have his father look at him with his full attention like that and laugh.
 He can feel himself grinning back, but then a movement across the car park catches his eye.
 He turns to look out through the windscreen and sees his mother walking towards them.